DCowdry/elm/INSTRUCTIONS.md

 - Add a key 'r' that resets the rocket to it's initial state - hint: the initial state is conveniently located in the term `init`.

+## Afterburners

+Add another button that also activates the thruster.
+If you hold either of them, you thrust.
+If you hold both of them, you accellerate twice as fast!

 ## Bouncing
 (Advanced)
 If the rocket gets below the ground (`groundY`), have it bounce off.

-### Hint
+### Hints
-Set the model's velocity.y to be positive.
+- Set the model's velocity.y to be positive.
 Look at gravityUpdate for an example of how to change the model's velocity.y.

-### Hint
-You may want to add a bounceUpdate function.
+- You may want to add a bounceUpdate function.

 ## Crashing
 (Advanced)